-- Locks, locksets, portable locks and key systems: A broad array of cylindrical, tubular and mortise door locksets, security levers and master key systems that are used to protect and control access and a range of portable security products, including bicycle, small vehicle and travel locks; - Electronic security products and access control systems: A broad range of electrified locks, electrified door closers and exit devices, access control products and systems, credentials and credential readers and accessories, including IoT, Bluetooth Low Energy, Power over Ethernet and cloud-based solutions; - Time, attendance and workforce productivity systems: These products are designed to help business customers manage and monitor workforce access, attendance and employee scheduling; - Door controls and systems and exit devices: An extensive portfolio of life-safety products and solutions generally installed on fire doors and facility entrances and exits.
+- Door controls, door control systems, and exit devices: An extensive portfolio of life-safety products and solutions generally installed on fire doors and facility entrances and exits.
 Exit devices, also known as panic hardware, provide rapid egress to allow building occupants to exit safely in an emergency.
 Door controls and systems include mechanical door closers, automatic door operators, as well as high-performance interior and storefront door systems.
-In addition, we offer a full range of automatic entrance solutions, including sliding, swing, folding and ICU doors, as well as an array of sensors, controls and security options for commercial and institutional buildings; - Doors, accessories and other: A portfolio of hollow metal, glass and specialty doors, as well as a variety of additional security products and components, including hinges, door pulls, door stops, bike lights, louvers, weather stripping, thresholds and other accessories, as well as certain bathroom fittings and accessibility aids; and - Services and software: Our Access Technologies business offers extensive planned inspection, maintenance and repair services for its automatic entrance solutions throughout the U.S. and Canada.
-Additionally, we offer software as a service ("SaaS") offerings throughout the U.S. and internationally, including access control, IoT integration and workforce management solutions through our Interflex business.
+In addition, we offer a full range of automatic entrance solutions, including sliding, swing, folding and ICU doors, as well as an array of sensors, controls and security options for commercial and institutional buildings; - Doors, glass and door systems, and accessories: A portfolio of hollow metal doors and frames, glass and specialty door systems, as well as a variety of additional security products and components, including hinges, door pulls, door stops, bike lights, louvers, weather stripping, thresholds and other accessories, as well as certain bathroom fittings and accessibility aids; - Electronic security products and access control systems, including time, attendance and workforce productivity: A broad range of electronic locks, electronic door closers and exit devices, access control products and systems, credentials and credential readers and accessories, including Bluetooth Low Energy, Power over Ethernet and cloudbased solutions, including products designed to help business customers manage and monitor workforce access, attendance and employee scheduling; - Locks, locksets, portable locks, and key systems: A broad array of cylindrical, tubular and mortice door locksets, security levers and master key systems that are used to protect and control access and a range of portable security products, including bicycle, small vehicle and travel locks; and - Services and software: Our Stanley Access Technologies business offers extensive planned inspection, maintenance and repair services for its automatic entrance solutions throughout the U.S. and Canada.
+Additionally, we offer software as a service ("SaaS") offerings throughout the U.S. and internationally, including access control, platform integration and workforce management solutions through our Interflex business.
 We also offer ongoing aftermarket services, design and installation offerings and locksmith services in select locations.